gcziprusz/project-tmpl/README.md

 Often times these are separated into different repositories, but for simplicity’s sake we've kept them in the same repository for this project.

+Explore the website code in more detail by visiting the [blueprint](./web/blueprint.md).

 _Both of these should be considered starting points/example code.
 You will end up removing/replacing all of it as you build your own project._

 ### Deploying